-Vaccinating your puppy is an essential job in your first few weeks of owning your dog.
+Vaccinating your puppy is an essential job in the first few weeks of owning your dog.
 The first time they are vaccinated they have a course of two injections, usually at eight and 10 weeks old.
 The Vet also will give your puppy a full check over to make sure they are healthy.

-The vaccination will not work immediately, so it’s important to confirm with the Vet when you are ok to let your puppy socialise with other animals.
-They then require a booster vaccination at 6 or 12 months of age.
+The dog vaccination will not work immediately, so it’s important to confirm with the Vet when you are ok to let your puppy socialise with other animals.
+They then require a booster pet vaccination at 6 or 12 months of age.
 As your puppy grows, you must ensure you regularly keep up to date with annual injections as the initial immunity may fade leaving them at risk.

 What Diseases do Dog Vaccinations Protect Against?